ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### June 2024
 - Today, I woke at noon.
-I dreamt about McGregors return to the UFC while working at a CRT TV store/Sleep Country
+I dreamt about McGregors return to the UFC while working at a CRT TV store/Sleep Country. it was vivid but i dont remember most of the details
+- Today, I called a friend
+- Today, I felt great after waking up, even though it was late.
+New experiment: if it gives a bit of anxiety, do it immediately

 Saturday June 8th, 2024:
 - Today, I woke up early. awesome